thibaut-lemoine/thibaut-lemoine.github.io/index.md

 <h3>About Me</h3>

 <p>
 I am a scientific collaborator ("Ingénieur-Chercheur") at Collège de France, for the chair of Spectral Geometry of <a href="https://irma.math.unistra.fr/~anantharaman/">Nalini Anantharaman</a>.
+As of September 1st, 2025, I will start a position as Maître de Conférences (Associate Professor) at University of Strasbourg, in IRMA (Institut de Recherche Mathématique Avancée).
 A pdf version of my resume is available <a href="/CV_EN.pdf">here</a>.
 </p>

 <h3>Previous positions</h3>